warc0s/llm-storyteller/README.md

 3. **Review and Refinement**: Finally, the story is polished for grammatical accuracy, coherence, and overall quality, ensuring the end result is compelling and well-written.

 This step-by-step process is optimized for smaller models, ensuring they can perform effectively and deliver results comparable to larger models.
 By guiding the LLM through these structured phases and incorporating **prompt engineering techniques**, LLM StoryTeller maximizes the potential of the models, ensuring they generate stories of superior quality compared to a single-step prompt.

 ---

+## 📚 Story Examples

+You can explore examples of generated stories in the **`examples`** folder.
+This folder contains three stories, each showcasing the results from different models:

+1. **Fantasy Story**: Created entirely (all three steps) using **Gemma**.
+   - Demonstrates rich detail and world-building with consistent quality across all phases.

+2. **Science Fiction Story**: Generated fully with **Llama**.
+   - Highlights Llama’s ability to handle suspense and technical narratives effectively.

+3. **Comedy Romance Story**: Produced entirely with **Mistral**.
+   - This example shows limitations in coherence and creativity, making it the least polished of the three.

+**Note:** To achieve better results, we encourage you to experiment with combining different models for each of the three steps (outline, writing, and refinement).
+For instance, you might use **Gemma** for outlining, **Llama** for writing, and **Mistral** for refinement to play to each model’s strengths and create a more balanced final story.

+---